If you are looking for first aid courses , then you have come to the right place!

 Upcoming Training Dates:

-Regular First Aid courses are run from our Brisbane, Gold Coast and Sunshine Coast training locations providing you the flexibility to fit in with your work schedule.
+Regular First Aid courses are run from our Brisbane, and Gold Coast training locations providing you the flexibility to fit in with your work schedule.
 Please see our upcoming training opportunities below.
 Course timetables subject to numbers.

 Brisbane – 162 Abbotsford Road, Bowen Hills QLD 4006